Sick man of Europe

 Emperor Nicholas I of the Russian Empire is considered to be the first to use the term "Sick Man" to describe the Ottoman Empire in the mid-19th century.
-The characterization existed during the "Eastern Question" in diplomatic history, which also referred to the decline of the Ottoman Empire in terms of the balance of power in Europe.

-After the dissolution of the Ottoman Empire in the early 20th century, the term has been applied to other nations.
+The characterization existed during the "Eastern question" in diplomatic history, which also referred to the decline of the Ottoman Empire in terms of the balance of power in Europe.
+After the dissolution of the Ottoman Empire in the early 20th century, the term has been applied to other states.
 In modern usage, the term has faced criticism due to its origins and arguable over-usage.